National Prevention Science Coalition to Improve Lives

 Proclaiming the Decade of the Child

-A proclamation by the incoming administration to embrace the DECADE OF THE CHILD will unite the nation around the vision of our children's future as our top priority.
-Legislators, agency officials, research funders, healthcare providers, educators, business leaders, and community advocates must come together to build the public and political will to make this vision a reality.
+Strident support for the Decade of the Child will unite the nation around the vision of our children's future as our top priority.
+We’re calling on legislators, agency officials, research funders, health care providers, educators, business leaders, and community advocates to come together and make this vision a reality.

-By acting now, we can focus all our efforts--by the White House, Congress, and the Public--to address the holistic needs of children, thereby transforming the state of their health and wellbeing in America.
-We can then ensure every child has the opportunity to reach their full potential.
+By acting now, we can then ensure every child has the opportunity to reach their full potential.
 This is the future our children deserve.

 -